patiluma/K-Nearest-Neighbors-from-Scratch/README.md

-# K-Nearest Neighbours from Scratch
+# K-Means Clustering from Scratch